ACEsuit/mace/docs/guide/troubleshooting.rst

 If any numbers are unexpectedly zero, your data isn't being read properly.
 If your model is not training properly, check the data loading step first.
 A hint that the data is not loaded correctly is unusually high initial loss values and a rapid plateau in training loss.

+**Q:** What units should I use for energy and forces?

+**A:** MACE uses eV for energy and eV/Å for forces.
+Make sure your data is in these units.
+The internal normalization of MACE is made to work best with these units.

 Energy Offset (E0s) Problems
 ----------------------------